proyecto-eden-3-esferas/DataBases/README.md

 This project contains code for defining schema (databases and their tables) and for filling database structures (tables) with records and such.

+## Persistance

+The databases in this project are persistent: they are not erased when the server stops or should the database file be erased or the server updated...
+BECAUSE all the structure and all the records or data are held in SQL text files with extension `.sql` and containing SQL code.

-The alternative is, well, for the database administrator to define a schema or structure and let the users contribute the records/rows/data over time.
+The alternative is for the database administrator to define a schema or structure and let the users contribute the records/rows/data over time.

 # WHAT DATABASES: FARMING-BIOLOGY-HEALTH-CREATION

+## Farming
 This database project started as a *farming* database.
 (Actually, I have always had *organic* farming in mind.)
 It includes tables for phytochemicals, life forms and other relations pertaining to biology, so a *biology* database was started, then a *geology* database.
 Nevertheless, I have commented out references to either *biology* or *geology* databases.

+## General
 Early on I deemed it useful to provide a general database with tables for languages and relationships.
 (The *general* database was born.)

+## Health
 Later on I saw that farming overlapped with health (nutrition, medicinal plants, chemicals etc.), and thus the *health* database was born.

-Any of *farming*, *biology* and *health* databases can be developed independently as long as FOREIGN KEY instegrity is not violated.
+Any of *farming*, *biology* and *health* databases can be developed independently as long as no FOREIGN KEY integrity is violated.

+## Creation
 Now, since alternative farming stems from created theories or approaches, another database arose named *creation* with tables for people (creators of theories, approaches, books etc.), their works and theories, explanations of phenomena etc. Culture at large.

-# SWITCH-OVER TO SQLITE

-Over the last month or so I have been learning and porting my former MySQL code to SQLite.

-I still keep a schema and a data file for each database, plus SQLite files have an `-lite` infix.
-Since I have started porting the *farming* database, the two associated SQL files are named: *farming-schema-lite.sql* and *farming-data-lite.sql*

-Data files mainly contain `INSERT` commands, so they are pretty straightforward to translate.

-SQLite schemas are slightly different from MySQL ones.
-To begin with, I don't think you can reference a database different from the one you last opened, so you should read those foreign schemata as well as data with `.read` In the case of the *farming* database, you first have to bring the *general* database in.

-# OTHER DATABASES HERE

-- *biological-control.sql: the SQL code is meant to be run *after* biology-XXX.sql

-- *plant_families.sql: the SQL code is meant to be run *after* biology-XXX.sql

-- *geology.sql: actually no longer required by the "farming" database, as already mentioned

-- *notes-schema.sql: a very immature (sketchy) database for holding notes; not an altogether bad idea, though

-# SQL CODE

-All SQL code has been tested on MySQL.

-Most databases are stored in a DATABASE-schema.sql file for its structure, to be loaded *before* a DATABASE-data.sql file containing the rows via INSERT-ions.

-It would take minor changes to get it to run on PostgreSQL, another free-of-charge open source DBMS (DataBase Management System), which is to a large extent complementary (far more feature-rich) to MySQL.

-(I don't know how easy it would be to port my SQL code to MariaDB.
-Largely painless, most probably.)

-Also, my discussion assumes MySQL is run on Linux, yet most of these instructions apply to Windows, too.

-# PERSISTANCE

-The databases in this project are persistent: they are not erased when the server stops or should the database file be erased or the server updated...
-BECAUSE all the structure and all the records or data are held in SQL text files with extension .sql and containing SQL code.

-The alternative is for the database administrator to define a schema or structure and let the users contribute the records/rows/data over time.

-# DEPENDENCIES
+## Dependencies

 Some databases here are not self-standing but depend on others.
 They have foreign keys that reference *other* databases.